semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-integration.md

     ![Debug terminal](./img/ssh-debug-terminal.png)

-5. If you want to run the job commands interactively execute `source ~/commands.sh`
+5. Dig around.
+You can run the job commands interactively by executing `source ~/commands.sh`

 </Steps>

 ## What have we learned?

-- We build and tested a real program
+- We built and tested a real program
 - We learned how to use dependencies to run jobs sequentially
 - We used artifacts
 - We explored how to debug jobs using SSH